 Alone, alone – he felt the rising tide of another panic attack.

-He ran the whole way to his mother’s house, stood shaking at the door – he hated himself for running back home, knew there was nowhere else.
+He ran the whole way to his mother’s house, stood to shake at the door – he hated himself for running back home, knew there was nowhere else.
 He’d go to his room, do a line – and feel safe – back in Robin’s Nest.